Micro & Nano Technology UESTCHN3013

 ■ diagnose processing problems from micrographs and electrical measurements, and present conclusions effectively to experienced practitioners;

-■ summarise aspects of health and safety associated with cleanroom fabrication and economic, environmental and social impacts of micro- and nano-fabrication in the present and near future, based on sound understanding of technical practicalities.
+■ understand aspects of health and safety associated with cleanroom fabrication and economic, environmental and social impacts of micro- and nano-fabrication in the present and near future, based on sound understanding of technical practicalities.

 Minimum Requirement for Award of Credits